Robin Hood Tax storms ahead in Europe

 We need to ensure that we achieve the strongest, broadest tax possible in Europe, covering as many assets as possible and with no legal loopholes for the financial sector to exploit.
 We also need to ensure that the money goes to the right places: to protect jobs and public services, to meet commitments to clean water, health and education in developing countries and to combat the challenges of climate change.
-And we need to use the FTT progress on the European mainland to change hearts and minds in the UK, persuading political parties in the run-up to our general election next May that the time for the Robin Hood Tax is now.
+And we need to use the FTT progress on the European mainland to change hearts and minds in the UK, persuading political parties in the run-up to our general election in May next year that the time for the Robin Hood Tax is now.

 Help us get to 1 million voices for the Robin Hood Tax - we have now secured 700,000 – please get 2 people you know to sign so that we can broadcast to the world’s media that the Robin Hood Tax is the most popular tax in history!
 With your help, we can do it!